rogerkeays/unchecked/README.md

     </dependency>

-For use with `jshell`, I recommend making a folder called `$HOME/.java/lib` and copying or symlinking your commonly used libraries there.
+For use with `jshell`, I recommend making a folder called `$HOME/.java/lib` and copying or symlinking all your commonly used libraries there.
 Then add the following CLASSPATH variable to your environment, for example in `.bashrc`:

     export CLASSPATH=$HOME/.java/lib/*